SohamNagi/ArmyOfSafeguards/FinalPresentation/SafeGuard Presentation Script (8 Minutes).md

 (Time: \~2:00)

 * **Slide 1: Introduction**
   * "Good morning, Instructors and TAs.
 We are Group 47, and we are presenting **SafeGuard**: our collaborative multi-agent system project completed during the Fall 2025 term at the University of Waterloo."
+  * This project focuses on one of the most important challenges in modern AI systems: how to ensure that Large Language Models behave safely and reliably in real-world settings.
 * **Slide 2: Problem Statement**
-  * "Our research addresses a fundamental issue: LLMs are now mission-critical, but they remain fundamentally unreliable.
-They suffer from hallucinations, bias, and, crucially, adversarial vulnerability.
-Existing safeguards, like simple filters or single models like Llama Guard, struggle to balance safety and utility."
+  * “As LLMs become embedded into search engines, productivity apps, and customer support systems, they’re increasingly being treated as mission-critical tools.
+But despite their impressive abilities, they still remain fundamentally unreliable.”
+  * “They hallucinate facts, generate biased or toxic language, and are especially vulnerable to adversarial prompting or jailbreak attacks.
+These weaknesses make it difficult to trust LLMs in any high-stakes environment.”
+  * “Existing safeguards—like rule-based filters or single-model approaches such as Llama Guard—often over-block harmless content or fail to detect subtle, high-risk prompts.
+And in many real deployments, whether in finance, healthcare, or public search, even one unsafe output can break user trust and cause significant harm.”
 * **Slide 3: Why it matters (Why Current Solutions Fail)**
-  * "This lack of reliability creates a massive trust gap.
-In any real-world deployment—whether for finance, health, or public search—you cannot afford outputs that are factually incorrect or toxic, especially when under attack."
-  * "The core weakness of prior approaches is that they are **monolithic**.
-They rely on a single, large safety model or a simple rule-based filter to catch everything.
-As we noted in our report, this creates a **single point of failure**: if an adversarial prompt, or 'jailbreak,' finds a weakness in that one shield, the whole system fails.
-We hypothesized that safety must be distributed, not centralized.
-We need a system that doesn't just filter, but **collaborates**."
+  * “The core weakness of current safety systems is that they are monolithic.
+They rely on a single safety classifier or rule-based filter to detect every possible category of risk.”
+  * “As we described in our report, this creates a single point of failure: if an adversarial prompt exposes a weakness in that one model, the entire safeguard collapses.”
+  * “Another issue is that these models are usually optimized for a narrow label space—such as toxicity only, or jailbreak detection only.
+They don’t jointly reason about factuality, groundedness, bias, or context-specific harms, which often overlap in real LLM interactions.”
+  * “So our hypothesis is that safety shouldn’t be centralized in one model — it should be distributed.
+Instead of relying on one generalist filter, we propose a system of specialized critic agents that collaborate, each analyzing the output from a different perspective.”
+  * “In short, we need a safeguard that doesn’t just filter, but works together.”

 **Speaker 2: The Solution & Architecture (Slides 4-6)**
 (Time: \~2:15)